 Virginia Tobacco Region Revitalization Commission (TRRC)

-Grants to Virginia nonprofit organizations, government agencies, IHEs, and other educational institutions in eligible regions to promote educational advancement and workforce development for local residents.
-Funding is intended to support programs that increase the education and skill levels of labor pools in the tobacco region, as a method to attract and retain employers.
-Programs should address gaps between the educational supply and workforce demand, with an emphasis on STEM-H and advanced manufacturing.
-Eligible applicants are located in Southern and Southwest Virginia.
+Grants to Virginia nonprofit organizations, government agencies, IHEs, and other educational institutions in eligible areas to promote educational advancement and workforce development for local residents.
+Funding is intended to support programs that increase the education and skill levels of labor pools, as a way to attract and retain employers.
+Eligible applicants are located in the service area for the Virginia Tobacco Region Revitalization Commission, including 40 tobacco-dependent localities in the Southern and Southwest areas of Virginia.

 GrantWatch ID#: 144722